Terminal Agents Suffice for Enterprise Automation: Experiments

 \subsection{Access to self-generated Skills}

-We investigate whether terminal agents can effectively "learn on the job."
-As agents perform tasks over time, we allow them to store troubleshooting strategies, workflows, and other useful notes in a persistent "skills" directory, which they may organize freely.
-We sequentially go over the full dataset once and compare the cumulative number of task completed and cumulative cost of agents equipped with and without these skills over time.
-Results can be seen in Figure \ref{fig:skills-grid}.
+We investigate whether terminal agents can effectively ``learn on the job.''
+As agents perform tasks over time, we allow them to store troubleshooting strategies, workflows, and other useful notes in a persistent ``skills'' directory, which they may organize freely.
+We sequentially go over the full dataset once and compare the cumulative number of tasks completed and cumulative cost of agents equipped with and without these skills over time.
+Results can be seen in Figure~\ref{fig:skills-grid}.
 Both configurations use Sonnet 4.6.

 Persistent memory improves success rate across all three platforms, though the magnitude varies.
-The largest gain is on ERPNext (+5.8pp), where tasks frequently involve non-obvious field names and multi-step dependency chains that benefit from recorded procedures.
-ServiceNow improves by 3.6pp, while GitLab shows only a marginal gain (+1.6pp), consistent with its tasks being more straightforward API calls that the model can handle from parametric knowledge alone.
+The largest gain is on ERPNext (+5.3pp), where tasks frequently involve non-obvious field names and multi-step dependency chains that benefit from recorded procedures.
+ServiceNow improves by 3.4pp, while GitLab shows only a marginal gain (+1.6pp), consistent with its tasks being more straightforward API calls that the model can handle from parametric knowledge alone.

 Beyond accuracy, the more striking effect is on cost.
-On ServiceNow, the agent with memory costs 43.7\% less per task on average (\$0.44 vs.\ \$0.78), and on ERPNext the reduction is 16.8\%.
-One might expect memory accumulation to act as an investment: the agent incurs a small upfront cost to build reusable skills, which can be amortized over subsequent tasks.
-In practice, this overhead is modest.
-The agent checks the skills directory in 1--2 calls and writes new entries only when encountering genuinely novel information, so the maintenance cost is small relative to the savings from avoiding redundant API exploration.
-However, these benefits are not uniform across platforms.
+On ServiceNow, the agent with memory costs 43.7\% less per task on average (\$0.44 vs.\ \$0.78), and on ERPNext the reduction is 23.9\% (\$0.35 vs.\ \$0.46); on GitLab, by contrast, cost rises slightly (\$0.31 vs.\ \$0.28).
+One might expect memory accumulation to act as an investment, with a small upfront cost amortized over subsequent tasks, but in practice the overhead is modest: the agent checks the skills directory in 1--2 calls and writes new entries only on genuinely novel information, so maintenance is small relative to the savings from avoiding redundant API exploration.